Sharp local smoothing estimates for curve averages: Proof of Proposition

 If we are in the narrow case, then for some $\widetilde{\alpha}$, we have

-We next fix $\tau$ and repeat the rescaling argument in the proof of \eqref{0622.643}.
-By using a linaer transformation (see the discussion below \eqref{0623.648}), we may assume that $\tau$ contains the origin.
+We now fix $\tau$ and repeat the rescaling argument in the proof of \eqref{0622.643}.
+By using a linear transformation (see the discussion below \eqref{0623.648}), we may assume that $\tau$ contains the origin.
 Next, by using scaling (see \eqref{0623.5300} and the discussion there) and the definition of $S_p(1,R/K)$, we have

 Hence, by embedding, we have